VangelisChocholis/pink_floyd_dashboard/README.md

 ## Pink Floyd Interactive Dashboard with Daily Data Updates
-Explore an interactive dashboard dedicated to the timeless music of Pink Floyd, the greatest band of all time!
-Stay informed with daily data updates on popularity of tracks and albums, bringing you the latest information and insights for an enhanced experience.
+Explore an interactive dashboard dedicated to the timeless music of Pink Floyd, the greatest bands of all time (though we can agree to disagree on this!)!
+Stay informed with daily updates on the popularity of tracks and albums, as well as Pink Floyd's overall popularity.

 ### My workflow
 ![My Workflow](workflow_pink_floyd_dashboard.png)